bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/ObservationEndDate_1f3yCK9b927PPJI96ub41r/Documentation.md

-End date when the observation was made
+End date when the observation was made.